WPA Diaper Bank's

 Just like diapers, period products are expensive, and many can’t afford to buy as many as they need, or any at all.
 We’re addressing this issue by collecting donated tampons and pads, and working with our partner agencies in the area to get these products to the people who need them.

-1 in 4 Women have struggled to purchase period products in the past year Due to Lack of Income.
+2 in 5 people have struggled to purchase period products in the past year Due to Lack of Income.

 Did you know?